Trip Trailer . . .

 Although I was tired from the previous walk, I headed downtown.
 Just past the bus station, I came across the famous Icelandic Phallological Museum, I believe the only one in the world.
 I looked through the window at the display of stuffed animals . . . no further commentary needed.

 Boutiques and gift shops lined the main street, most were closed in the evening but a few of the souvenir stores were open, selling t-shirts, woolens, and ceramic elves.
 Interesting that a national infatuation with the “little people” can turn into a marketing bonanza.

 Exploring Reykjavik, Sunday, March 6

 Woke up to a snowy morning.
 After breakfast at the hotel, I prepared myself for a wintry walk back into town.
-Last night the cold penetrated my layers so today I put on everything I had in my suitcase: tights, long johns, two paris of socks and gloves, scarf, snow pants and hiking boots.
+Last night the cold penetrated my layers so today I put on everything I had in my suitcase: tights, long johns, two pairs of socks and gloves, scarf, snow pants and hiking boots.
 Sidewalks were slushy so water had soaked into my sneakers.

 I signed up for City Walk Reykjavik, a pay-what-you-want, guided tour by local historian, Eric.
 About twenty participants gathered at the park in front of the Parliament Building, and I just happened to meet folks from Philadelphia.
 Small world, huh?